dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

 ---
 type: docs
 title: "Pluggable components overview"
-linkTitle: "Pluggable components overview"
+linkTitle: "Overview"
 weight: 4400
 description: "Overview of pluggable component anatomy and supported component types"
 ---

-Pluggable components are Dapr components.
-With pluggable components, you can configure Dapr to use components that are not included as part the runtime for example in scenarios where you want to have a private component.
-These pluggable components leverage the building block APIs, however are registered differently from the [built-in Dapr components](https://github.com/dapr/components-contrib).
+Pluggable components are Dapr components that are not included as part the runtime.
+You can configure Dapr to use components that leverage the building block APIs, but are registered differently from the [built-in Dapr components](https://github.com/dapr/components-contrib).
+For example, you can configure a pluggable component for scenarios where you require a private component.

 <img src="/images/concepts-building-blocks.png" width=400>